Indian Army United Nations peacekeeping missions: Past missions

 (e) Cambodia (1992-1993): United Nations Transitional Authority in Cambodia was set up to supervise ceasefire, disarm combatants, repatriate refugees and monitor conduct of free and fair elections.
 A total of 1373 peacekeepers from all ranks of the Indian Army participated.

 (f) Mozambique (1992–94) (ONUMOZ): Two Engineer companies, HQ company, logistics company, staff officers and military observers were provided.
 In all 1083 peacekeepers from all ranks participated.

 (g) Somalia (1993–94) (UNITAF & UNOSOM II): The Indian Navy and Indian Army took active part in UN Operations.
 Indian Army deployed a Brigade Group composed of 5000 personnel from all ranks and the navy deployed four warships.

 (h) Rwanda (1994–96) (UNAMIR): An Infantry Battalion group, a signal company, and engineer company, staff officers and Military Observers were provided.
 Total of 956 from all ranks took part.
 Brigadier Shiva Kumar of the Indian Army (Acting) was the third and final Force Commander of UN troops serving in Rwanda from December 1995-March 1996.

 (i) Angola (1989-1999) (UNAVEM): Besides providing a Deputy Force Commander, an Infantry Battalion group and an engineer company comprising a total of 1014 from all ranks.
 India contributed 10 military observers for UNAVEM I, 25 for UNAVEM II and 20 military observers, 37 SOs, and 30 senior NCOs for UNAVEM III.

 (j) Sierra Leone (1999-2001) (UNAMSIL): Two Infantry Battalion groups, two engineer companies, Quick reaction company, Attack helicopter unit, medical unit and Logistic support in addition to sector HQ and Force Headquarters staff were provided.

 (k) Ethiopia-Eritrea (2006–08) (UNMEE): Indian contribution comprised one infantry battalion group, one construction engineer company and one force reserve company, apart from staffing at various HQs and military observers.

+(l) Ivory Coast (UNOCI) (2004-2017): The mission was supported by Indian staff officers (SOs) and military observers.

+(m) Haiti (MINUSTAH) (1997-2017): Apart from three Indian Formed Police Unit (FPU) there, i.e. from CISF, CRPF and Assam Rifles, which were successful, the mission was supported by Indian Army staff officers.

+(n) Liberia (UNMIL) (2007-2018): India had contributed both male and female Formed Police Units from CRPF and its Specialized unit RAF in Liberia.
+The Female Formed Police Unit (FPU) especially became an inspiration for the women of the host nation and were trendsetters for other such female FPUs across the Globe.
+Mr Gautam Sawang of India was the final acting Police Commissioner there.

 Current missions

-The Indian Armed Forces are currently undertaking the following UN Missions.
+As of 19th December, 2025, Indian Armed Forces are currently undertaking the following UN Missions: